samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You blast the mind of a creature that you can see within range.
 The target makes an Intelligence saving throw.

-On a failed save, the target takes 10d12 Psychic damage and can’t cast spells or take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
+On a failed save, the target takes 10d12 Psychic damage and can't cast spells or take the [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
 At the end of every 30 days, the target repeats the save, ending the effect on a success.
 The effect can also be ended by the [Greater Restoration](/spells/2618961-greater-restoration), [Heal](/spells/2618979-heal), or [Wish](/spells/2619213-wish) spell.

 On a successful save, the target takes half as much damage only.